AguaClara/Textbook/Introduction/Introduction.rst

 .. _heading_Empathy:

-Respect, Empathy, Love and Curiosity power the AguaClara Innovation System
+Respect, Empathy, Love and Curiosity Power the AguaClara Innovation System
 --------------------------------------------------------------------------

 The AguaClara network of organizations has been methodically inventing improved water treatment technologies since 2005.
 Our success is based on respect, empathy and love.
 Innovation requires flocculation of ideas.
 The transport of ideas between organizations and individuals is mediated by respect.
 Respect as a cornerstone of organizational culture foster rapid and honest exchange of ideas.
 The rapid pace of innovation in the AguaClara network is sustained thru a shared culture of respect, empathy, and love.